Htet-ThuAung/test/README.md

 ## Features

 1. **Add Habits**

-Users can eaily create new habits by specifying a name and frequency(e.g., daily or weekly).
+Users can easily create new habits by specifying a name and frequency(e.g., daily or weekly).
 For instance, you might add a habit like "Morning Exercise" with a daily frequency to track your fitness journey.

 2. **View Habits**

 The app provides a clear, tabular display of all habits, including their name, frequency, and completion dates.
 This helps users quickly assess their progress.

 3. **Mark Habits as Complete**

 User can mark habits as complete for the current day.
 The app records the completion date automatically, ensuring an accurate log of progress.
 For example, after completing "Read a book" today, the program updates the completion list with today's date.

 4. **Delete Habits**
 If a habit is no longer relevant, users can remove it from the tracker, keeping their list tidy.

 5. **User-Friendly Interface**

 The interface uses the `tabulate` library to format output neatly, making it easy to nevigate and read.

 ---